 (ii) the party shows that it has substantial need for the materials to prepare its case and cannot, without undue hardship, obtain their substantial equivalent by other means.

-(B) If the court orders discovery of those materials, it must protect against disclosure of the mental impressions, conclusions, opinions or legal theories of a party's attorney or other representative concerning the litigation.
+(B) Protection against disclosure.
+If the court orders discovery of those materials, it must protect against disclosure of the mental impressions, conclusions, opinions or legal theories of a party's attorney or other representative concerning the litigation.

-(C) Any party or other person may, on request and without the required showing, obtain the person's own previous statement about the action or its subject matter.
+(C) Previous statement.
+Any party or other person may, on request and without the required showing, obtain the person's own previous statement about the action or its subject matter.
 If the request is refused, the person may move for a court order, and K.S.A.
 60-237, and amendments thereto, applies to the award of expenses.
 A previous statement is either:

 (i) A written statement that the person has signed or otherwise adopted or approved; or